Fireworks: Canada

 Setup of mortars in Canada for an oblong firing site require that a mortar be configured at an angle of 10 to 15 degrees down-range with a safety distance of at least 200 m down-range and 100 m surrounding the mortars, plus distance adjustments for wind speed and direction.
 In June 2007, the ERD approved circular firing sites for use with vertically fired mortars with a safety distance of at least 175 m radius, plus distance adjustments for wind speed and direction.

 Loading of shells is a delicate process, and must be done with caution, and a loader must ensure not only the mortar is clean, but also make sure that no part of their body is directly over the mortar in case of a premature fire.
 Wiring the shells is a painstaking process; whether the shells are being fired manually or electronically, any "chain fusing" or wiring of electrical ignitors, care must be taken to prevent the fuse (an electrical match, often incorrectly called a squib) from igniting.
 If the setup is wired electrically, the electrical matches are usually plugged into a "firing rail" or "breakout box" that runs back to the main firing board; from there, the Firing Board is simply hooked up to a car battery, and can proceed with firing the show when ready.

 Since commercial-grade fireworks are so much larger and more powerful, setup, and firing crews are always under great pressure to ensure they safely set up, fire, and clean up after a show.

 Chile

-In Chile, the manufacture, importation, possession and use of fireworks is prohibited to unauthorized individuals; only certified firework companies can legally use fireworks.
-As they are considered a type of explosive, offenders can in principle be tried before military courts, although this is unusual in practice.
+Law No. 19,680 of 25 May 2000 regulates the sale, manufacture, and use of fireworks in Chile.
+This law prohibits the general public from manufacturing, possessing and handling pyrotechnic devices and permits their use only by qualified and expert personnel at mass events.
+Individuals who violate the provisions of the law regarding the possession, handling, manufacture, and sale of these devices may be fined, the pyrotechnic devices confiscated, and the manufacturing, storage, and sales facilities closed.

+In December 2020, the Senate of the Republic approved an amendment to the law, elevating the offense from a misdemeanor to a crime, so that violators may receive not only fines but also criminal penalties of up to 541 days.
+This amendment was enacted on 21 January 2021.